dehypnosis/leaderboard/README.md

 I have seen once that Riot Games has been using Kafka as a central messaging broker.
 I'm not sure about the exact role of that in the whole system.
 But here I assumed that there might be a lot of `PlayerLeaderBoard` like apps.
-So I tried to treat `PlayerStore` as a kind of message broker, and `PlayerLeaderBoard` as a message consumer.
+So I tried to treat `PlayerStore` as a kind of message producer, and `PlayerLeaderBoard` as a message consumer.

 Finally, a `HTTP Server` would serve the features of `PlayerLeaderBoard` and `PlayerStore` as a single public interface.